...

 So, what’s the moral of the story?

-From my point of view, my recovery from a heart attack and a delicate procedure that followed was truly a miracle.
+From my point of view, my recovery from a heart attack and the delicate procedure that followed was truly a miracle.

 However, another miracle was that I had the courage and motivation to turn my life and my mindset upside down, in a positive way.